Ajmayen27/Collection-Framework/README.md

 Iteration – Takes O(n) time, where n is the number of elements in the set, because it iterates over all elements in the hash table.

+TreeSet:
+TreeSet is a class that implements the NavigableSet interface and extends the AbstractSet class.
+The TreeSet class stores its elements in a red-black tree structure, which is a type of self-balancing binary search tree.
+This ensures that the elements are always sorted in natural order (or according to a specified comparator).
+When an element is added, it is placed into the tree in its correct sorted position.
+If a duplicate element is added, it is ignored, as TreeSet does not allow duplicates.

+Implements NavigableSet interface

+Extends AbstractSet class

+Maintains elements in sorted order (natural order or custom order defined by a comparator)

+Internal data structure is a red-black tree

+Dynamic Size

+Does not allow null elements (if natural ordering or comparator is used)

+Does not allow duplicate elements

+Cannot use primitive data types (e.g., int, float, double); must use their wrapper classes (e.g., Integer, Float, Double)

+Best for maintaining sorted order while providing efficient retrieval, insertion, and deletion

+Time Complexity:
+add() – Takes O(log n) time because it needs to maintain the balanced tree structure.

+remove() – Takes O(log n) time because it needs to rebalance the tree after removal.

+contains() – Takes O(log n) time as it searches the tree.

+Iteration – Takes O(n) time, where n is the number of elements in the set, because it traverses the tree in sorted order.